futpix/caravans-in-australia/content/review/381-Golf-Caravans-Savannah-Maxxi-501-2-Hard-top.md

   ogtitle: "Should I buy Savannah Maxxi 501-2 Hard top by Golf Caravans?"
   ogdescription: "The Golf Caravans Savannah Maxxi 501-2 Hard top is classed as Unknown Type, and sleeps 6 people.
 It is Australian made and comes in at 16 ft.
 It generally has No Bathroom or Toilet."
 categories: ["Golf Caravans"]
-tags: ["Sleeps 6", "16 ft", "Unknown Type", "No Bathroom or Toilet", "Full height", "Price Unknown"]
+tags: ["Sleeps 6", "16 ft", "Unknown Type", "No Bathroom or Toilet", "Full height", "Price Unknown", "Australian made"]
 totalLength: "6.9"
 bodyLength: "5.01"
 totalHeight: "3"